-This process causes instant evaporation of water in the ruptured berries and extraction of color, tannin and other polyphenols from the skin.
+This process causes instant evaporation of water in the ruptured berries and extraction of color, tannin, and other polyphenols from the skin.
 Sort of like a 20-ft.-high, 10-ton raygun or vaporizer, straight out of a science fiction movie.
 The détente, or "relaxing," involves the steam that goes into a condenser.
-Once relieved of their solids, red wine musts (i.e., fermenting juice) can go directly to a barrel or tank to begin the fermentation process, sans the skins or solids that usually remain in conventional fermentations.
+Once relieved of their solids, red wine musts (i.e., fermenting juice) can go directly to a barrel or tank to begin the fermentation process, sans the skins or solids that usually remain in conventional fermentation.

 Insights gained through flash waters

-While this process sounds quite extreme — even unnatural, especially in today's world where handcraft, age-old "natural" winemaking methods have become quite the vogue — the advantage of this process is that molecules containing undesirable aromas go out with the steam, while a concentration of fruit qualities remain in the must that will be fermented.
+While this process sounds quite extreme — even unnatural, especially in today's world where handcraft, age-old "natural" winemaking methods have become quite the vogue — the advantage of this process is that molecules containing undesirable aromas go out with the steam, while the concentration of fruit qualities remain in the must that will be fermented.
 Another residual is what Gnekow calls "flash waters," which are usually discarded once the "flashed" wines are extracted.